C-Accel-CRIPT/cript-excel-uploader/docs/filling out config.md

 <small>
-   <a href="https://criptapp.org/security/">Account Settings</a> under the profile icon dropdown
+   <a href="https://criptapp.org/security/">Security Settings</a> under the profile icon dropdown
 </small>

 <br>

 To get your token:

-1. please visit your <a href="https://criptapp.org/settings/">Account Settings</a> under the profile icon dropdown on the top right
+1. please visit your <a href="https://criptapp.org/security/">Security Settings</a> under the profile icon dropdown on the top right
-2. Then click on "Show API Token" near the bottom to reveal your API token
-3. Please click on the copy button to copy your API Token to clipboard
+2. Click on the <b>copy</b> button next to the API Token to copy it to clipboard
-4. Now you can paste it into the token section of config.yaml
+3. Now you can paste it into the token section of config.yaml

+> Note: The "Token" in front of the random characters is part of the token as well

 <br>

-> The "Token" in front of the random characters is part of the token as well

 Example: